VisionsOfficial/candidate-backend-test/INSTRUCTIONS.md

 }
 ```

-When you are logged in, paste the token to the Authorize section to use the put endpoints.

-A contract is created to test all the routes, with this id
+Once logged in, paste the token into the "Authorize" section to use the PUT endpoints.
+A contract is created to test all the routes with this ID:
 ``` json
 {
     "_id": "653ada47b6de3307df0f560b",